open-edge-insights/ts-kapacitor/README.md

     5. humidity_classifier.py: Filter the points based on humidity (data < 25 filtered out).

+  * Process based UDFs

+    1. rfc_classifier.py: Random Forest Classification algo sample.

 ## Steps to configure the UDFs in kapacitor.

   * Keep the custom UDFs in the [udfs](udfs) directory and the TICK script in the [tick_scripts](tick_scripts) directory.

+  * Keep the training data set (if any) required for the custom UDFs in the [training_data_sets](training_data_sets) directory.

+  * For python UDFs, if any external library dependency needs to be installed.
+It can be added in the [requirements.txt](requirements.txt) file.

   * Modify the udf section in the [kapacitor.conf](config/kapacitor.conf) and in the [kapacitor_devmode.conf](config/kapacitor_devmode.conf).
-    Mention the custom udf in the conf for example
+    Mention the custom UDF in the conf for example
     ```
     [udf.functions.customUDF]